To create a 3D graph with projections on the walls of the graph:

-- Click on the XYZ Line/Scatter Plot 1 in the Object Manager to select it.
+- Click XYZ Line/Scatter Plot 1 in the Object Manager to select it.

-- In the Property Manager, click on the 3D Settings tab.
+- In the Property Manager, click the Plot tab.

-- Check the box next to the various wall projection you want to add to the graph.
+- In the Projection Line section of 3D Settings, check the box next to the desired wall projection you want to add to the graph.
 The Back projection adds a line that compares the X and Y values.
 The Side projection adds a line that compares the Z and Y values.
-The Bottom projection adds aline that compares the X and Z values.
+The Bottom projection adds a line that compares the X and Z values.
 Multiple projection lines can appear on the same graph.